degaart/scalable-font2/docs/API.md

 font = new SSFN::Font;
 ```

 Nothing special, just make sure the context is zerod out.
+You can put it in the BSS section or call memset
+zero manually.

 ## Load Fonts